 Nature has amazingly gifted the Annapurna Mountain.
 Perhaps, it may be impossible to explain only the ultimate climbers could experience the reality of these ever shining mountain.
 The Sanskrit word Anna which means food and Purna which stands for filled also offers the meaning of everlasting food.
 In addition, it is the Goddess of food according to Hindu mythology.

 Annapurna Massif is in Gandaki Zone of Nepal.
-These peaks are very closer to Annapurna Base camp and near to Pokhara city.
+These peaks are very closer to Annapurna Sanctuary and near to Pokhara city.
 The highest peak is Annapurna I which is 8091 m from the sea level.
 Many mountains are located around this area.
 There are 13 peaks with over 7000 meters and 16 peaks having over 6000 meters.

-The Annapurna mountain has linked with Kali Gandaki Gorge in the west whereas on the north and east with the Marshyangdi river and south has connected with Pokhara Valley.
+The Annapurna mountain range has linked with Kali Gandaki Gorge in the west whereas on the north and east with the Marshyangdi river and south has connected with Pokhara Valley.
 The Annapurna I (8090 m) is the 10th highest peak in the world.

 In 1950, the French peak climber who did his first expedition with the team on Annapurna I. His name was Maurice Herzog able to make his Fresh expedition summit successful ever.